shibatch/grantback/VOD_REACTION_LICENSE_V0.1.1.md

 For each Streamed Work that the Licensee creates and publishes by using the Licensor's VODs in accordance with the terms of this license, the Licensee hereby grants back to the Licensor a non-exclusive, worldwide, royalty-free, perpetual, irrevocable, and non-transferable license to use, reproduce, distribute, display, perform, adapt, and create derivative works from such Streamed Work.
 This license granted back to the Licensor is subject to the following conditions.
 This grant-back applies only to Streamed Works created by the Licensee that incorporate the Licensor's VODs under this license and does not apply to any other works created by the Licensee.

 a.
 Platform Restriction for Licensor:
-The Licensor's use of such Streamed Work is restricted to the Permitted Platforms (Twitch and YouTube).
+The Licensor's use of such Streamed Work is restricted to the Permitted Platforms.
 The Licensor may only publish, share, or make such Streamed Work (or derivatives thereof created by the Licensor from such Streamed Work) available on these platforms.

 b.
 Attribution to Licensee by Licensor:
 When using such Streamed Work, the Licensor must provide attribution to the Licensee.
 This means the Licensor will clearly display the Licensee's primary channel name (e.g., the Licensee's Twitch or YouTube channel name, whichever is primarily associated with such Streamed Work, or as the Licensee may otherwise instruct the Licensor in writing) in text on screen OR clearly announce it audibly within any new work created by the Licensor that incorporates such Streamed Work.
 The method of attribution shall be reasonable for the medium used by the Licensor.